essex-lab/grand-lig/README.md

 Many of grand's dependencies (openmm, mdtraj, pymbar, parmed) are also dependencies of openmmtools, and will be installed alongside openmmtools.

-Alternatively, _grand_ and its dependencies can be installed via conda:
+Alternatively, _grandlig_ and its dependencies can be installed via conda:
 ```commandline
 conda install -c omnia -c anaconda -c conda-forge -c essexlab grand
 ```